Last Updated on December 30, 2022 by Andrew Pirie

-Lavandia was the sole gold medalist at the 1977 SEA Games the first time the Philippines joined.
+Erlinda was the sole gold medalist at the 1977 SEA Games, the first time the Philippines joined.

-She won her first Javelin title with a throw of 45.22m And went on to make it three in a throw-in 1979 45.78m and 1981 46.20m.
-When Gintong Alay opened its doors in 1979 at 27 Lavandia was already a seasoned veteran.
+She won her first Javelin title with a throw of 45.22m And went on to make it three in a throw in 1979 45.78m and 1981 at 46.20m.
+So when Gintong Alay opened its doors in 1979 at 27, Lavandia was already a seasoned veteran.

-But regained her fourth and last SEA Games title in 1985 with the absence of Yoon.
+But regained her fourth and last SEA Games title in 1985 in the absence of Yoon.

 Erlinda set the then National Record of 49.94m in 1986 at the Asian Cup in Manila.

-Lavandia went on to become a National Coach, Baguio Camp Director, and Multiple World Champion Masters athlete after her career with the national team ended.
-Lavandia held the National Record for 15 years until 2001 when an athlete she coached and discovered Geralyn Amandoron from Cebu threw 51.00m to win the Thailand Open.
-A few months later Amandoron improved this to 53.75m getting silver in Singapore Open.
+Lavandia became a National Coach, Baguio Camp Director, and Multiple World Champion Masters athletes after her career with the national team.
+Lavandia held the National Record for 15 years until 2001 when an athlete she coached and discovered, Geralyn Amandoron from Cebu, threw 51.00m to win the Thailand Open.
+A few months later, Amandoron improved this to 53.75m getting silver in Singapore Open.